Does my organization qualify for a discount?

 How do cue marks in the score work with the slideshow?

 The slideshow is a PowerPoint file, which consists of a number of slides.
 Each slide is numbered by PowerPoint, next to the small preview of your slide.
-However, the cue numbers in your score correspond to the cue numbers in the NOTES field within the PowerPoint presentation, not the PowerPoint slide number.
-These do not change when slides are added, hidden, or removed.
-PowerPoint might tell you that you’re looking at slide 154 of 650, but the Notes field will retain and match the cue number in your score.
+However, the cue numbers in your score correspond to the cue numbers in the NOTES field within the PowerPoint presentation, and not the PowerPoint slide number.

 May the slides be changed for staging purposes?